-Plan, design, acquire, execute, and maintain all control systems (including systems separate from a utility monitoring and control system) in accordance with UFC 4-010-06 and as required by individual Service Implementation Policy.
-Implement cybersecurity requirements to mitigate vulnerabilities to all DoD real property facility-related control systems to a level that is acceptable to the System Owner and Authorizing Official.
-UFC 4-010-06 provides requirements for integrating cybersecurity into the design and construction of control systems.
+Plan, design, acquire, execute, and maintain all control systems (including systems separate from a utility monitoring and control system) in accordance with UFC 4-010-06, and as required by individual Service Implementation Policy.

 1-8 NON-GOVERNMENT STANDARD MODIFICATIONS.